High commercial quality Eurodance 1990-1995 productions by 2 Brothers on the 4th Floor from Netherlands gave the genre a uplifting rise.

-Starting with Hip House in their Can’t Help Myself song.
+Starting with Hip-House in there Can’t Help Myself song.
 Then crossing the ocean to become Euro House Eurodance group with Never Alone and Dreams and moving to touch Happy Hardcore genre with this title, Come Take My Hand.

-All of these three tracks that represent popular Dance genre in the 1990s.
-They had high quality productions from start to end.
+All of these three tracks that represent the popular Dance genre in the 1990s.
+They had high-quality productions from start to end.
 It was the Eurodance group that everyone was talking about.
-All of their songs came on the various Eurodance compilation CD’s such ast the humongous popular Mega Dance Compilation CD series.
+All of their songs came on the various Eurodance compilation CDs such as the humongous popular Mega Dance Compilation CD series.

 Come Take My Hand stormed the European Eurodance scene in 1995

 This Eurodance group, 2 Brothers on the 4th Floor came from Netherlands where it was released first in the world in 1995.
 Then it got pretty widespread and this black and white music video gave them extra push forward too.
 It’s a high-quality music video production for sure.